Thoughtful-App-Co/nurture/docs/features/TEND_GARDEN.md

 ### Database Operations
 - **Sort Contact**: Updates `dunbarLayer`, `quickSortStatus`, and `quickSortedAt`
-- **Reset All**: Sets all contacts to `quickSortStatus: "not_sorted"`
+- **Reset All**: Sets all contacts to `quickSortStatus: "not_tended"`
 - **Hide Contact**: Sets `dunbarLayer: 5` and `quickSortStatus: "hidden"`

 ## Dashboard Integration

-Replaced "Cultivation Opportunities" section with "Quick Sort":
+Replaced "Cultivation Opportunities" section with "Tend Garden":
-- Shows count of unsorted contacts
+- Shows count of untended contacts
-- Button to launch Quick Sort modal
+- Button to launch Tend Garden modal
-- Disabled when all contacts sorted
+- Disabled when all contacts tended
-- Refreshes dashboard after sorting complete
+- Refreshes dashboard after tending complete

 ## Usage Tips

 ### Best Practices
 1. **First time**: Sort all contacts to establish baseline
-2. **New contacts**: Quick Sort automatically includes unsorted contacts
+2. **New contacts**: Tend Garden automatically includes untended contacts
-3. **Re-evaluation**: Reset and re-sort every few months
+3. **Re-evaluation**: Reset and re-tend every few months
 4. **Skip liberally**: Better to skip than mis-categorize

 ### When to Use
-- **After initial data mining** - All contacts start as "not_sorted"
+- **After initial data mining** - All contacts start as "not_tended"
-- **After adding new contacts** - New contacts are automatically "not_sorted"
+- **After adding new contacts** - New contacts are automatically "not_tended"
-- **Periodic review** - Every 3-6 months, reset and re-sort
+- **Periodic review** - Every 3-6 months, reset and re-tend
 - **Life changes** - Major life events may shift relationship priorities

 ### When NOT to Use
-- Don't use Quick Sort for fine-tuning individual contacts
+- Don't use Tend Garden for fine-tuning individual contacts
 - Use the contact detail screen for notes and cultivation goals
-- Quick Sort is for bulk categorization, not detailed management
+- Tend Garden is for bulk categorization, not detailed management

 ## Technical Notes